Fab-Lab-Akureyri/scripts/readme.md

 #### Additional libraries for Arduino IDE

-- Add adafruit-neopixel to libraries
 - Update libraries
 - Update boards
+- Add any common libraries, such as Adafruit-Neopixel

 #### Fab library for Kicad

-- https://gitlab.fabcloud.org/pub/libraries/electronics/kicad (Use git or KiCAD autoupdate(?))
+- https://gitlab.fabcloud.org/pub/libraries/electronics/kicad (Use the git method for easy updates)